rocketinventor/youtube-article-view/README.md

 - Display date posted next to author
 - Clicking on author (channel) name opens that channel in a new tab and/or lets you explore it inside YAV
 - Recommended articles at top based on tags (with hover-over thumbnails)
-- Fallback to medium or highres thumbnail for videos that don't have a 'maxres' quality thumnail
 - Allow video playback by clicking on thumbnail
 - Fix missing spaces after punctuation and/or new rendering method
 - Add newlines for, and remove "<<"